kimnewzealand/Git-Resources/GitCommands.md

 Fetch

 + `git fetch` gets any new work since last clone or fetch.
-Fetch does not however merge remote work with our work.
+Fetch does not however merge remote work with our work

 Pull